-For this essay, select one work you believe is lacking from the list (literature, memoirs, song lyrics, TV shows, movies and so forth are acceptable) and argue how this particular work has been crucial to shaping our country's identity.
-Your addition to the list must have been produced between 1960 and 2000 (any later and it will be difficult to determine its impact on the national identity).
+For this essay, select one work from the United States or a foreign nation which you believe should be in this list or in a similar for a foreign country's archive (literature, memoirs, song lyrics, movies and so forth are acceptable if approved by instructor) and argue how this particular work has been crucial to shaping a global identity.
+Your addition to the list or a global list must have been produced between 1900 and 2015.

 Your essay must be a minimum of 750 words (put word count on the last page), and focused on ONE work.
 Use Fischer's essay as a model.
-A rough draft of this essay will be workshopped during class on September 18.
+A rough draft of this essay will be workshopped during class on September 8.
 Participation in the workshop can count for almost 20% of your essay grade.
 The workshopped draft must be attached to the final draft.